-In many cases small concentrations of vapours are made by bubbling a carrier gas through the fluid.
-This method requires optimium pressure and temperature control of the bubbler system, which is expensive.
+In many cases small concentrations of vapors are made by bubbling a carrier gas through the fluid.
+This method requires optimum pressure and temperature control of the bubbler system, which is expensive.
 Moreover, the response time is very slow, the absolute accuracy is low and the bubbler system has a poor long term stability.

 The CEM-system has been successfully applied in a large number of different applications in wide variety of markets.
 For example, tools (drills, screwdrivers, saw blades, etc.) and machine parts are coated to improve their wear resistance, electric and dielectric (insulating) layers are deposited in semiconductor and solar cell manufacturing processes, the heat insulation of glazing is improved by a coating applied to its surface and the humidity in reactor/process chambers is controlled to ensure optimum performance.

 Chemical Vapour Deposition (CVD) is a chemical process used to produce high-purity, high-performance solid materials.
 The process is not only used in the semiconductor industry to produce thin films for LEDs,transistors and DRAMs, but also in surface treatment, hardening processes and manufacturing of high temperature superconductors.
 In a typical CVD process, the surface (wafer or substrate) is exposed to one or more volatile precursors, which react and/or decompose on the substrate surface to produce the desired deposit.The CEM-system is used in various types of CVD processes.
 For example:

 - ALD (Atomic Layer Deposition) or ALCVD (Atomic Layer CVD): deposits successive layers of different substances to produce layered, crystalline films.

 - APCVD (Atmospheric pressure CVD): CVD processes at atmospheric pressure.